Bug report #5904

 I was looking at the source code of the postgres provider and there is a query using column consr from table pg_constraint in the pg_catalog, but according to the database log, the pg_constraint query is not used.

-#4 Updated by anne blankert about 12 years ago
+#4 Updated by anne blankert over 12 years ago

 Aha, the problem seems to be caused by Postgis 2.0 view 'geometry_columns'.